As creationists have revealed the bankruptcy of the secular origin models, a growing number of atheists are trying to

 Next, some of the critics claim I’m wrong, because I talk about some problem that the secular model has now solved.

 Actually, I’m not surprised that one or two problems have (supposedly) been solved recently.
-(As I write this, it’s possible that the core-accretion model for Jupiter might be modified to accomodate its apparent lack of a core.
+(As I write this, it’s possible that the core-accretion model for Jupiter might be modified to accommodate its apparent lack of a core.
 I spent about 30 seconds or so on this issue in the video.)

 After all, the secular model is a lot of story-telling with only a little science mixed in.
 And stories can be changed on a whim.

 So if one of my DVDs discussed a problem that has been ‘solved’ since the DVD came out, does that mean I’m a liar?
 No. It just means the secular model changed… again.

 (It’s not my fault if the evolutionists keep changing their minds about their “truth”.)